Intermittent Fasting While Breastfeeding – Overview

 2. Breastfeeding speeds up the fasting phase.

-When women breastfeed, the nutrients are used not only to nourish the body but also to produce breast milk.
+When women breastfeed, the nutrients are used to nourish the body and produce breast milk.
 So a woman reaches the stage of starvation earlier.

 When breastfeeding, the mother might feel hungry more often.

 Depriving your body of food can lead to a metabolic condition called ketoacidosis.
-Several reports of breastfeeding mothers ended up in hospital with severe ketoacidosis from fasting during nursing.
+Several reports of breastfeeding mothers in the hospital with severe ketoacidosis from fasting during nursing.

 The symptoms of ketoacidosis begin with abdominal pain, nausea, and vomiting.